 - Exit doors:

-- should swing outward;
+- ensure they swing outward;

 - Fire extinguishers should be operational and accessible.
 At least one should be a water type.

-- Secure (lock) the facility when closed, and fireworks remain.
+- Secure (lock) the facility when closed and fireworks remain.

 - Remove damaged fireworks and loose pyrotechnic composition promptly and dispose of them properly.
 Use non-sparking cleaning tools, not vacuum cleaners.